yihui/yihui.org/content/en/2013-04-12-travis-ci-general-purpose.md

     - at the moment I use the RDev PPA by Michael Rutter to install R 3.0.0 since his plan for R 3.0 on CRAN is in May; at that time I'll change this PPA to a CRAN repository
     - since `R CMD check` requires all packages in `Suggests` as well, I install **knitr** using `install.packages(dep = TRUE)` to make sure all relevant packages are installed
     - `make install` and `make check` are wrappers of `R CMD build` and `R CMD check` respectively, defined in the [`Makefile`](https://github.com/yihui/knitr/blob/master/Makefile)
-1. push this `.travis.yml` to Github, and Travis CI will start building your package when a worker is available (normally within a few seconds);
+1. push this `.travis.yml` to GitHub, and Travis CI will start building your package when a worker is available (normally within a few seconds);

 By default you will receive email notifications when there are changes in the build.
 You can also find the guide on the build status image in the documentation as well, e.g. [![Build Status](https://travis-ci.org/yihui/knitr.png)](https://travis-ci.org/yihui/knitr)